 Faculty, staff, or graduate students who just need to pick up or drop off something in their office (less than one hour per visit) can do so by checking in and out at a designated access point during open hours on campus.

 Faculty members who require longer term access to work individually in their campus office should fill out the Campus Access Request Form and apply through their Senior Administrative Council (SAC) leader.

 The Office of Research Services continues to provide services for our researchers.
 Our staff are now working off site.
 We ask that researchers allow extra time for us to process applications and other documentation during this challenging period.

 Staff are communicating with researchers primarily through email, phone and other methods that don’t involve face-to-face encounters.
 All in-person internal grant adjudication meetings have shifted to video meetings.

-The Office of the Vice-President, Research has enacted an automatic, one-year extension for projects that have been funded under our various internal grants and awards.
+The Office of the Vice-President, Research enacted an automatic, one-year extension for projects that were funded under our various internal grants and awards in 2020.
 This does NOT apply to Research Ethics and Animal Care certifications, which are subject to the regular annual renewal processes.

 Signatures for a researcher’s departmental chair and Dean will still be required before an external grant application can be submitted.
 We encourage researchers to gather electronic signatures from the chair and Dean or submit their approval by e-mail to the Office of Research Services.

 Research sponsors, including the Tri-Agencies, are well aware that the COVID-19 pandemic can affect funded research projects in myriad ways.
 In addition to existing mechanisms for addressing exceptional circumstances, the Tri-Agencies are actively assessing the issues and sharing information through their respective websites: